security-as-code/rampart-spec/README.md

 endapp
 ```

 In this `protect` example, the rule is relaxed slightly for cases where a handful of entity references are required.
-Notice that the ‘reference’ parameter has been configured with a limit of 5, and a string ‘expansion-limit’ of 50.
-Any XML that tries to make use of more entity references or tries to expand a reference to a string length greater than 50 characters will not be processed.
+Notice that the `reference` parameter has been configured with a `limit` of **5**, and a string `expansion-limit` of **50**.
+Any XML that tries to make use of more entity references or tries to expand a reference to a string length greater than **50** characters will not be processed.

 ### **Detect Example**